 Isaiah 53 is a well-known prophecy among Christians and Jews.
 Christians generally interpret it as a prophecy of the life and suffering of Jesus Christ.
 The Jewish interpretation is that Isaiah is describing the suffering of the entire nation of Israel, not a specific person.
 Abinadi's commentary sustains the Christian interpretation with details not found in the writings of other Christians.
 Abinadi's commentary on Isaiah 53, although sometimes confusing to Church members, amplifies the beautiful message of Isaiah.
-Abinadi's great doctrinal insights and explanations of the true role of Jesus Christ are textual proofs that "Jesus is the Christ, the Eternal God" (BofM title page).
+Abinadi's great doctrinal insights and explanations of the true role of Jesus Christ are textual proofs that "Jesus is the Christ, the Eternal God" (Book of Mormon, title page).

-After discussing the great truths of Isaiah 53, Abinadi returned to the original question raised by king Noah's priest the meaning of the text of Isaiah 52:7-10.
+After discussing the great truths of Isaiah 53, Abinadi returned to the original question raised by King Noah's priest-the meaning of the text of Isaiah 52:7-10.
 His answer is also a commentary on that passage.
-But before he interpreted those verses, Abinadi explained the messiahship of Jesus Christ and his gospel as the message of peace.
+But before he interpreted those verses, Abinadi explained the messiahship of Jesus Christ and His gospel as the message of peace.
 Only then would the priests be prepared to understand this passage of Isaiah.
-In the analysis that follows, I will first quote Isaiah's words as written by Mosiah, then I will add relevant phrases from Abinadi's commentary and other interpretative helps from the New Testament and modern revelation.
+In the analysis that follows, I will first quote Isaiah's words as written in Mosiah, and then I will add relevant phrases from Abinadi's commentary and other interpretative helps from the New Testament and modern revelation.
 I will then draw conclusions from the collective commentaries.

-Yea, even doth not Isaiah say: Who hath believed our report, and to whom is the arm of the Lord revealed?
-(Compare Isa 53:1)
+Mosiah 14:1: "Yea, even doth not Isaiah say: Who hath believed our report, and to whom is the arm of the Lord revealed?" (compare Isaiah 53:1).